Bold and Beautiful Colored Gemstones

-If all you need is love, then a passionate pink sapphire should be the center stone of choice for your engagement ring.
+If all you need is love, then a passionate pink sapphire gemstone should be the center stone of choice for your engagement ring.
 The innocence of pink conveys your sweet, playful side (remember Eloise?)
 Celebrities and rock stars have long loved pink when it comes to the wedding.
 Gwen Stefani wore a white and pink wedding gown, and Jennifer Lopez temporarily said yes to a pink diamond engagement ring.
 (Was it for her third engagement?)
-The pink sapphire is a beautifully affordable option to the pink diamond, and the color is flattering on every skin tone.
+The pink sapphire is a beautifully affordable colored gemstone option to the pink diamond, and the color is flattering on every skin tone.

 Knowing how to keep the peace is key to a happy marriage.
-Choosing the purple sapphire for your engagement ring center stone might make the rough days a little easier, as the color symbolizes peace and good judgment.
+Choosing the purple sapphire gemstone for your engagement ring center stone might make the rough days a little easier, as the color symbolizes peace and good judgment.
 It's also a color favored by artists, so if you're a bride-to-be who loves to express herself in creative ways, why not make a statement with this stunning colored gemstone?

-Today's most famous blue sapphire is the 18-carat beauty worn by Prince William's wife and future queen, Kate Middleton.
+Today's most famous blue sapphire gemstone is the 18-carat beauty worn by Prince William's wife and future queen, Kate Middleton.
 She's living proof that a navy blue rock can be stunningly dressed up when visiting family at Buckingham Palace and also practical for everyday wear, as when she's grocery shopping in Wales.
 And though the royal ring is a giant expression of love, it seems tiny when compared to the 423-carat Logan Sapphire, currently safe and sound at a museum in Washington, D.C.

 Good day sunshine.
-Wake up every morning to a yellow sapphire engagement ring on your left ring finger and you'll be skipping on your way to the kitchen to make coffee.
-Not only is yellow a cheerful color, it is rumored to provide health, prosperity, denotes piety, and will bless you with children.
+Wake up every morning to a yellow sapphire gemstone engagement ring on your left ring finger and you'll be skipping on your way to the kitchen to make coffee.
+Not only is the yellow of this colored gemstone a cheerful color, it is rumored to provide health, prosperity, denotes piety, and will bless you with children.

-Throw all the meanings aside and the green sapphire is quite simply a stunning choice for the center stone of your engagement ring that will make your friends... well, you know the cliché.
-The green sapphire is an excellent alternative to the precious emerald, a stone that is too soft and easily chips – not a viable option for an engagement ring that will be worn everyday for a lifetime.
+Throw all the meanings aside and the green sapphire gemstone is quite simply a stunning choice for the center stone of your engagement ring that will make your friends... well, you know the cliché.
+The green sapphire gemstone is an excellent alternative to the precious emerald, a gemstone that is too soft and easily chips – not a viable option for an engagement ring that will be worn everyday for a lifetime.